-Mechanical back pain (aka lumbago, lower back pain) is a term used to describe musculoskeletal lower back pain.
+Mechanical back pain (aka non-specific back pack, sometimes previously termed lumbago) is a term used to describe musculoskeletal lower back pain.
 It is extremely common, with about 80% of those in Western Society experiencing it at some point in their lives.
 It is particularly common in those working in manual labour industries.
 It accounts for more days of sick leave than any other disorder.

 - Acute – <4 weeks duration